 During a snow emergency, normal parking restrictions on campus still apply.
 Students and employees still are required to have a permit to park on campus; this necessary procedure allows for an orderly flow of the university’s internal snow removal.
 This includes no overnight parking in non-resident parking lots.

 In some cases, a lot or location may be closed off due to snow removal.
-The Newsroom will announce parking-related information as it becomes available.
+Parking-related information can be found on the Parking Services website.

 The (off campus) 48-hour rule

 Keep in mind that the city of St. Paul’s snow-emergency rules do not impact the existing rule that cars must be moved every 48 hours if parked on a residential street.
 Vehicles still must be moved regularly.